surendranath-wissen/tempdata/ai docs/1_logging_lib.md

-I'll analyze the Logging library in detail to explain its architecture, patterns, and how it provides centralized logging across the entire application.

-[4 tools called]

-Now let me examine the log writers and configuration:

-[4 tools called]

-Now let me examine the log entry models and configuration:

-[4 tools called]

-Now let me examine the configuration interfaces and how logging is used in the application:

-[4 tools called]

-Now let me examine how logging is used in the foundation base classes:

-[1 tool called]

 # 🔍 **Detailed Analysis: Logging Library Architecture**

 Based on my comprehensive analysis, here's a detailed explanation of the Logging library, its patterns, and how it provides centralized, enterprise-grade logging across the entire application.